 The foundation of Eyam Museum was inspired by Clarence Daniel, a lifelong resident of Eyam who collected local fossils, minerals, archaeological material, plus documents and papers related to the village and its history.
 He ran a small private museum in his house, but was always thwarted in attempts to set up a public museum.
 His collection was passed to the Village Society on his death in 1987, and it was decided that this should form the basis of a museum.

 A small group of enthusiasts formed Eyam Museum Limited and a larger group of volunteers catalogued the collection over a period of months.
 The hunt for a suitable location led eventually to the Methodist Chapel on Hawkhill Road.
-After a period of frantic activity Eyam Museum opened on 23rd April 1994 as a small museum.
-It has subsequently developed and prospered thanks to the extraordinary efforts of all those volunteers who have been involved over the years.
+After a period of frantic activity Eyam Museum opened on 23rd April 1994 as a small charitable enterprise.
+It has subsequently developed and prospered thanks to the extraordinary efforts of all those staff and volunteers who have been involved over the years.